 Goals for outpatient therapy include: understand your precautions, home exercise instruction, improve motion and strength, family education if needed, improve mechanics for walking, stairs and other activities of daily living.

-If you’re experiencing hip pain, request a complimentary injury screen at an Athletico near you!
+If you’re experiencing hip pain, request a free assessment at an Athletico near you!

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions